-Tent and trailer campsites are open as of May 22, with the exception of group campsites.
+All campsites are open, including group campsites.
 You must book a campsite through the reservations website or by calling 1-877-722-6762.

 Contact the park